Lithium oxide concentrate

 Natural gas for the flash calciner of the hydrometallurgical plant will be sourced from the nearby natural gas transmission line.

-The Mineral Corporation was engaged for determining the scope of work for the DFS and is being supported by DRA Global (DRA) and SRK Consulting.
+The Mineral Corporation was engaged in determining the scope of work for the DFS and is being supported by DRA Global (DRA) and SRK Consulting.

 SRK drafted a scoping study on the mining and geotechnical aspects of the lithium project, as well as undertook the mine design and declaration of mineral reserves as part of the PFS.